 The average median age of the district's population in 2010 was 41.2 years of age compared to the statewide average median age of 36.0.
 The district's median age in 1960 was 37.7 compared to the statewide average of 26.9.
 The population of individuals over age 65 within the district in 2010 is 39,765, compared to a statewide total of elderly population at 435,434.
-The district's total population within the 18-64 age group in 2010 is 297,230, compared to the statewide population in the same age group of 4,125,895.
-These two comparisons indicate that the region is losing its young population, and reflects the lack of employment opportunities within the district.
+The district's total population within the 18-64 age group in 2010 was 297,230, compared to the statewide population in the same age group of 4,125,895.
+These two comparisons indicate that the region is losing its young population and reflects the lack of youth migration within the district.
 The median age in the district ranges from 36.2 in Crawford County to 48.2 in Woodson County.
 No county in the district has a median age less than that of the state average, except for Crawford County.
-Again, this reflects the lack of job opportunities for young people and directly effects outmigration of the population.
+Again, this reflects the effects of outmigration of the population.